dren39/dren-gro-intel-navbar-challenge/README.md

 README

-This application was designed to showcase an interactive navigation bar for the Gro Intelligence website.
+This application was designed to showcase an interactive navigation bar featuring multiple layers of grids in the navigation bar dropdown.

 The application was built using HTML, CSS, and JavaScript.

 Functions: